sonujain-qyery/faultFinding_Upgrade_Cap_Project/datasets/README.md

     We extracted and the final data in Digital images of defective and good condition tyres this have two folders - Defective and Good which will be the classes of traning the model.

+    ** When we executed EDA file the data will downloaded and extracted with the help of tensorflow get file util, i can't upload the data due to large volume**

 ## Processed data :
     The processed data is basiclly in the form of tensor object and pkl files.
     We have 5 differnt processed data